 file, but this tutorial uses a new file to separate the data transformation logic.

-To create separate datasets for each meteorite type, you will filter the meteorite_enriched
+To create separate datasets for each meteorite type, filter the meteorite_enriched

-function that applies this same data transformation logic to each meteorite type you want to analyze:
+function that applies the same data transformation logic to each of the meteorite types you want to analyze:

 Copied!1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19